sveltejs/kit/.changeset/real-otters-report.md

 '@sveltejs/kit': patch
 ---

-Make the ts type of Navigation["type"] consistent with the docs
+fix: Make the ts type of Navigation["type"] consistent with the docs